elastic/elastic-transport-net/README.md

 * `ITransportConfigurationValues`
 A transport configuration instance, explictly designed for clients to introduce subclasses of
-* `IRequestPipelineFactory`
+* `RequestPipelineFactory`
-A factory creating `IRequestPipeline` instances
+A factory creating `RequestPipeline` instances
-* `IDateTimeProvider`
+* `DateTimeProvider`
 Abstraction around the static `DateTime.Now` so we can test algorithms without waiting on the clock on the wall.
-* `IMemoryStreamFactory`
+* `MemoryStreamFactory`
 A factory creating `MemoryStream` instances.

 ### Observability

-The default `ITransport` implementation ships with various `DiagnosticSources` to make the whole flow through the request pipeline auditable and debuggable.
+The default `HttpTransport` implementation ships with various `DiagnosticSources` to make the whole flow through the request pipeline auditable and debuggable.

-Every response returned by `Transport` has to implement `ITransportResponse` which has one property `ApiCall` of type `IApiCallDetails` which in turns holds all information relevant to the request and response.
+Every response returned by `Transport` has to implement `TransportResponse` which has one property `ApiCall` of type `ApiCallDetails` which in turns holds all information relevant to the request and response.

-`NOTE:` it also exposes `response.ApiCall.DebugInformation` always holds a human readable string to indicate what happened.
+`NOTE:` it also exposes `response.ApiCallDetails.DebugInformation` always holds a human readable string to indicate what happened.

 Further more `DiagnosticSources` exists for various purposes e.g (de)serialization times, time to first byte & various counters